Szarkk/KROM/README.md

 - Clear folder structure (stages/, enhancements/, utils/) that teaches clean project layout

 ### Perfect for
 - Students learning Python on Windows
+- Students who need a concrete, real-world Python project for their portfolio that isn’t another TODO app
 - People studying for CompTIA A+/Security+ who want hands-on scripting experience
 - Hobbyists who want to fork and add their own stages
-- Anyone who ever googled “how do I safely delete temp files with Python?”
+- Anyone who believes learning by reading + breaking + fixing real code beats yet another YouTube tutorial

 ### How to use it as a learning project
 1. Fork → clone → run `python main.py` (or the built .exe)